Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 #### Responses
-The response of this endpoint service request contains the `Task<List<Models.ICGBusinessEntitiesTransactionsScheduled>>` object that returns value for retrieving all transactions scheduled later.
+The response of this endpoint service request contains the `Task<List<Models.ICGBusinessEntitiesTransactionsScheduled>>` object that returns value for retrieving all transactions scheduled previously.

 #### Response headers-JSON
 |Header|Value|